bread01/Javascript-Journey-Notes/readme.md

     - describe the input elements of the function
   - Arguments: multiply(4,5) //the 4,5 are arguments, in relation to the parameters
     - functions get called with 'arguments'
+- A function needs a 'return' statement, or it is 'undefined'
 ```
 function sayHello() {
   console.log("Hello");